Lichess4545/heltour/README.md

 # sass compilation / CSS
 The styles can be found in `/static-assets` Compilation works as follows:
+1. `npm install -g grunt-cli` (only needed if grunt is not installed)
-1. `cd static-assets`
+2. `cd static-assets`
-2. `npm install`
+3. `npm install` (only needed for the first time, to install the npm deps)
-3. `grunt`
+4. `grunt`
-4. Optionally: Install https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en so the browser reloads automatically for each style change.
+5. Optionally: Install https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en so the browser reloads automatically for each style change.

 # development
 Use [4545vagrant](https://github.com/lakinwecker/4545vagrant) as development environment.